Conflux-Network-Global/conflux-network-adapter/README.md

 - `URL`: A URL to a JSON-RPC (HTTP RPC) node on Conflux Network
 - `PRIVATE_KEY`: The private key to sign transactions with.
 Must have fulfillment permissions on the Oracle contract.
+- `EA_PORT`: Configure this parameter to change the EA port

 ## Input Params